greek mythology-ancient greece greek gods and goddesses in ancient greece

 The Punishment of Phineus

-The Harpies were notorious for their speed voracious appetite and their obnoxious smells.
-One time, the gods wanted to punish Phineus, the king of Thrace, because he revealed the future to the people.
-His punishment would be eternal hunger.
-So the gods ordered the Harpies to swoop down from the sky, snatching away the food from the king's banquet table.
-The little food they left behind stank so strongly that nobody could touch it.
+The harpies were notorious for their swiftness, their voracious appetites, and their vile smell.
+Once the gods wished to punish Phineus, king of Thrace, for revealing the future to the people.
+His punishment was to be eternal hunger.
+So the gods ordered the harpies to descend from the sky and steal the food from the king's banquet table.
+The little food they left behind stank so badly that no one could touch it.

 Famous Harpies in Greek Mythology